grain-lang/grain/stdlib/list.md

 copy : (list: List<a>) => List<a>
 ```

 Produces a shallow copy of the input list.
-The new list contains the
-same elements as the original.

 Parameters: